Life after stroke is full of new variables that require rigorous preparation in order to feel confident moving forward.

 8. Boost Morale with Positive Psychology

-Post-stroke depression is a common side effect that likely stems from the drastic changes following a stroke.
+Post-stroke depression is a common result of stroke that likely stems from the drastic changes following a stroke.

-When side effects are severe, it can compromise your ability to participate in beloved hobbies or carry out the activities of daily living.
+When the effects of depression are severe, they can compromise your ability to participate in beloved hobbies or carry out the activities of daily living.